JulianNova2004/JulianNova2004/README.md

 ###

 <p align="left">
-  ✨ Creating bugs since 2023<br>
+  ✨ Creating bugs since 2023.<br>
-  📚 I'm currently learning software architecture and development of aplications for movile devices at UPC(Universidad Piloto de Colombia)<br>
+  📚 I'm currently learning software architecture and development of aplications for movile devices at UPC(Universidad Piloto de Colombia).<br>
-  🎯 Goals: Learn Salesforce and TensorFlow<br>
+  🎯 Goals: Learn Salesforce and TensorFlow.<br>
-  🚀 Hobbies: ⚽Play and view football(🔵Favourite teams: Chelsea and Millonarios), 🎧listen music, 🏋️‍♂️go to the gym and ❤️spend time with my family<br>
+  🚀 Hobbies: ⚽Play and view football(🔵Favourite teams: Chelsea and Millonarios), 🎧listen music, 🏋️‍♂️go to the gym and ❤️spend time with my family.<br>
-  🎲 Fun fact: 🌌Big fan of  Star Wars and 🏰The Lord of the Rings and the middle earth history</p>
+  🎲 Fun fact: 🌌Big fan of  Star Wars and 🏰The Lord of the Rings and the Middle Earth history.</p>

 ###